 The DCOM derived from habitat use covariates in our study failed to correctly predict creeper-habitat associations.
 The interaction effect between harvest treatment and canopy height was insignificant, and showed a similar positive relationship in both the understory protection and controls.
 In fact, the DCOM model predicted a slightly stronger relationship with canopy height in understory protection habitat; resultantly, the model predicts brown creeper occupancy in understory protection to overtake old growth forests when the canopy reaches >28.2m. [discuss habitat associations further].
 Furthermore, the DCOMs were unable to detect the interactive effect between canopy height and forest type on creeper occupancy.
 From a management perspective this result would be misinterpreted to suggest that harvesting in a way to maintain taller canopies in understory protection blocks would facilitate greater use by brown creepers.
 However, this would potentially have a negative effect on brown creeper occupancy because taller aspens would be retained and would outcompete the developing white spruce that the creepers depend on.

 The DCOM model derived from the RDO model underestimated old growth occupancy but accurately estimated understory protection occupancy.
 These results suggest that DCOMs may be effective at estimating occupancy rates when true occupancy rates are low, but fails to account for species movement throughout the survey period.
 Surprising, our DCOM was able to correctly estimate occupancy rates in the understory protection despite no detections of brown creeper existing in the data.
 This result likely speaks to the ability for DCOMs to utilize detectability rates to correctly estimate occupancy rates when occupancy rates are low.

 The inability for the DCOM to estimate the true occupancy rates in the unharvested controls is likely due to the movement of brown creepers in and out of the ARU detection radius.
-The repercussions of the closure assumption of occupancy models being violated has been discussed previously, but here we use real data to show the consequences of its violation.
-Underestimating population sizes is hard to imagine as a negative consequence of DCOMs from a conservation perspective; however, it is the application of these models to habitat modelling that is where this becomes problematic.
+The repercussions of the closure assumption of occupancy models being violated has been discussed previously (cite), but here we use real data to show the consequences of its violation.
+Underestimating population sizes is hard to imagine as a negative consequence of DCOMs from a conservation perspective; however, it is the application of these models to habitat modelling is where this becomes problematic.

 The increasing application of occupancy models to, inappropriately, habitat modelling frameworks needs to be addressed.
 Occupancy models were first derived to estimate population trends, but it is only recently that researchers have been utilizing the covariates in these models to predict suitable habitat and extrapolate beyond the spatial bounds of their study.
 Our data show that a substantial proportion of old growth sites in our study would be identified as unsuitable habitat for brown creepers following the interpretation of the DCOMs.
 One potential repercussion of misidentifying patches as poor quality habitat for an at-risk species is the decision to remove that forest patch via forestry practices or other human land-use disturbances.
 Ultimately, we recommend caution when interpreting the results of an occupancy model that corrects for imperfect detection, as these models cannot reliably estimate species-habitat associations and should only be used as conservative estimates of abundance.